terry-citrix/TokenBroker/README.md

 # TokenBroker

-TokenBroker is a simple implementation of the Resource Token Broker concept.
+TokenBroker is a simple implementation of the Token Broker concept.
 The
-[Resource Token Broker concept](/docs/TokenBrokerConcept.md) allows for increased tenant isolation in multi-tenant services using either Azure CosmosDB Resource Tokens (or alternatively Azure Storage Shared Access Signatures).
+[Token Broker concept](/docs/TokenBrokerConcept.md) allows for increased tenant isolation in multi-tenant services using either Azure CosmosDB Resource Tokens (or alternatively Azure Storage Shared Access Signatures).

 For this demo we'll be using Java SpringBoot services